Nova Poshta: History

-The company was founded in 2001 by Vyacheslav Klymov and Volodymyr Popereshnyuk.
+The company was founded in 2001 by Vyacheslav Klymov [uk] and Volodymyr Popereshnyuk.

 In 2018, the company delivered over 174 million shipments, through the company's 6,000 branches throughout the country.
 In 2015, the company expanded internationally to the nearby countries of Georgia and Moldova.
 However, it left Georgia in 2021 without explaining the reasons.
 As of October 2022, Nova Poshta Global currently has offices in Kyiv, London, and New York, as well as operations centers in Poland, Turkey, Germany, Spain, Italy, Latvia, Lithuania, Estonia, Czech Republic, France, Romania, Slovakia, Hungary, Moldova, Canada, China, Thailand, Japan, Taiwan, Hong Kong, New Zealand, Malaysia, Singapore, Indonesia, South Korea, Australia, and Philippines.

-In 2020 The "Nova Poshta" brand became one of the TOP-3 most expensive in Ukraine.
+In 2020, the "Nova Poshta" brand became one of the TOP-3 most expensive in Ukraine.

-The company has 32 thousand employees and is among the best employers of Ukraine in 2020–2021.
+The company has 32 thousand employees, and is among the best employers of Ukraine in 2020–2021.

 On 24 February 2022, on the first day of Russia's full-scale invasion of Ukraine, Nova Poshta donated ₴25 million for the needs of the Ukrainian army.
-Also, the company launched Humanitarian Nova POSHTA project which is intended for free delivery of parcels to the military and victims of war.
+Also, the company launched the Humanitarian Nova POSHTA project, which is intended for free delivery of parcels to the military and victims of war.

 In July, the main company announced that it would be opening non-Global branches in nearby European countries, planning to open in Poland before the end of 2022.
 In October, the first office opened in Warsaw, with another in Kraków, as well as Wrocław, Rzeszów, and Poznań, on the way.
 In October 2023, a new branch opened in Bratislava, Slovakia.
 In 2024, Nova Poshta opened its first branches in France (Nice), Italy (Rome), Spain (Barcelona), and the UK (London).